 New Ferry, Extended Hours

 There's even a new ferry, and a new stop at Wall Street's Pier 11.
 Service there kicks off May 25.
-Click here for schedule info.
+Click here for schedule info and a map.

 The Yard (formerly play:ground)

 One of our favorite spots on the island for kids, this is a free-wheeling, anything-goes junk playground kids can't get enough of.
 Formerly known as play:ground, The Yard gives kids raw materials like lumber, rope, discarded mannequins, wheels, playground balls ands so much more and lets them create whatever they like.